Aspects and Importance of Essential Elements in Contract Law

 Conclusion

-In accordance with the present report, it can be concluded that parties are required to take care of their actions in order to relinquish the risk of injury.
-Further, they should fulfil their obligations in an appropriate manner to discharge contractual liability through performance.
-In a situation where they failed to do so, they will be liable to provide damages for the same in order to compensate for the injury of the innocent party.
+By the present report, it can be concluded that parties are required to take care of their actions to relinquish the risk of injury.
+Further, they should fulfill their obligations appropriately to discharge contractual liability through performance.
+In a situation where they failed to do so, they will be liable to provide damages for the same to compensate for the injury of the innocent party.

 References